dlang/DIPs/DIPs/DIP1NNN-DK.md

 The issue is marked fixed after DMD PR [#10055](https://github.com/dlang/dmd/pull/10055) was merged, which defensively inserts a bitwise 'and' operation (`b & 1`) when `bool` values are promoted to integers.
 This is not a complete solution however, since there are also other ways in which invalid booleans give undefined behavior: [void initializated bool can be both true and false](https://issues.dlang.org/show_bug.cgi?id=20148).
 This happens because negation of a `bool` is simply toggling the least significant bit with the xor operator (`b ^ 1`), which only works if all other bits are 0.
-This could, again, be fixed by inserting more `& 1` instructions, but it starts to defeat the purpose of a specialized `bool` primitive type when it can't be guaranteed to be `0` or `1`: you might as well make `bool` a wrapper around `ubyte` then.
+This could, again, be fixed by inserting more `& 1` instructions, but it starts to defeat the purpose of a specialized `bool` primitive type when it cannot be guaranteed to be `0` or `1`: you might as well make `bool` a wrapper around `ubyte` then.

-And even if you accept this solution for booleans, the solution of ensuring validity on usage can't work on pointers, since there is no simple operation that type checks a pointer at run-time.
+And even if you accept this solution for booleans, the solution of ensuring validity on usage cannot work on pointers, since there is no simple operation that type checks a pointer at run-time.
-A proper solution should make it impossible for invalid values of types to even reach `@safe` code.
+A proper solution would be to keep an invariant that only [safe values](https://dlang.org/spec/function.html#safe-values) of types can reach `@safe` functions.

 ## Prior work